Stay in Namobuddha Monastery: Live like a Monk - 3 Days

 Highlights of Namobuddha Monastery Tour

-- Find your inner peace and opportunities for self-discovery
+- Find your inner peace through unique opportunities for meditation and self-discovery within ancient stone caves and serene monastic environments.

 Trip Overview